How we got where we got today – revision

 What’s made it effective, though, is that it’s exploited the same basic loophole in the system that generations of social reactionaries have: the press’s genuine and deep-seated belief that you gotta hear both sides.
 Even when not presupposing that all truth lies at a fixed point exactly equidistant between two competing positions, the American press works under the assumption that anyone more respectable than, say, an avowed neo-Nazi is operating in something like good faith.
 And this is why a loosely organized, lightly noticed collection of gamers have been able to set the terms of debate in a $100 billion industry, even as they send women like Brianna Wu into hiding.”

-It feels so weird now through that whole GamerGate business when I was being sent abuse on a daily basis, on an absolute fraction of a scale that the main targets were, that was making it really difficult to do me job, and felt like I was howling in the wind trying to tell people in the media that this was an important and notable shift in the way the internet was being used by people who had grown up in an era when it, chanboards, online gaming headsets and shit-posting always existed.
+It feels so weird now through that whole GamerGate business when I was being sent abuse on a daily basis, on an absolute fraction of a scale that the main targets were, that was making it really difficult to do my job, and felt like I was howling in the wind trying to tell people in the media that this was an important and notable shift in the way the internet was being used by people who had grown up in an era when it, chanboards, online gaming headsets and shit-posting always existed.

-The way I looked at it, we now had a generation for whom making jokes about the Nazis and using racial slurs and going on about raping people for LOLs online had been what they’d grown up with as the most shocking things you could do.
+The way I looked at it, we now had a generation for whom making jokes about the Nazis and using racial slurs and going on about rapeing people for LOLs online had been what they’d grown up with as the most shocking things you could do.
 But it was inevitably leading some people to be radicalised and start deciding that antisemitism, racism, being an incel/MGTOW was the way to go full-time.

 And I use the word ‘radicalisation’ on purpose.